stanford-mast/reflex/README.md

 	* This client option avoids networking and storage (filesystem and block layer) overhead on the client machine.
 It requires the client machine to run IX.

-   Clone ReFlex source code on client machine and follow steps 1 to 6 in the setup instructions.
+   The ReFlex client implementation is currently only available in the kernel version of ReFlex.
+Clone ReFlex source code (master branch) on client machine and follow steps 1 to 6 in the setup instructions in master branch README.
 Comment out `nvme_devices` in ix.conf.
 Run IX-based ReFlex client:

    ```
    sudo ./dp/ix -- ./apps/reflex_ix_client IP PORT SEQUENTIAL?
 NUM_THREADS REQ/s READ% SWEEP?
 REQ_SIZE PRECONDITION?